Dr Mohammed Zayed

-He joined Swansea University Medical School in 2018 as an Academic GP, where he started his work towards an MSc in Clinical Medicine.
+He joined Swansea University Medical School in 2018 as an Academic GP and was awarded his MSc degree in Clinical Medicine with Distinction in 2021.

-In 2020, Mohammed joined CTSU at the University of Oxford as a Clinical Research Fellow working on large randomised clinical trials including ORION-4 (a cardiovascular outcome trial of the cholesterol-lowering drug, inclisiran) and LENS (a major streamlined study which is investigating the effect of the cholesterol-lowering drug, fenofibrate, on the progression of diabetic eye disease).
+In 2020, Mohammed joined CTSU at the University of Oxford as a Clinical Research Fellow working on large randomised clinical trials including ORION-4 (a cardiovascular outcome trial of the cholesterol-lowering drug, inclisiran), LENS (a major streamlined study which is investigating the effect of the cholesterol-lowering drug, fenofibrate, on the progression of diabetic eye disease) and RECOVERY (an international clinical trial aims to identify treatments that may be beneficial for people hospitalised with suspected or confirmed COVID-19) .
 He is also a part-time GP and a GMC PLAB examiner.

 Care-pathways for patients presenting to emergency ambulance services with self-harm: national survey

 Zayed MG. et al, (2020), Emergency Medicine Journal

 A man with nodules on the backs of his hands

 Zayed MG. and Bain SC., (2020), Diabetic Medicine